 Your Plate Should Look Like This In The Wild Diet

 Basically, avoid all processed and refined foods.
 Healthy fats and fiber are okay.
 Eat as much as you want when you are hungry and eat luxuriously.
-Fill your plates with whole, natural, quality foods – plenty of vegetables, fruits, proteins, grass fed meats or fish.
-You can even have desert, as long as the ingredients are all natural.
+Fill your plates with whole, natural, quality foods – plenty of vegetables, fruits, proteins, grass-fed meats or fish.
+You can even have dessert, as long as the ingredients are all natural.

 Coffee On The Wild Diet Explained

-If you are one of those people who survives the workweek on you daily coffee runs, you’ll bless The Wild Diet.
-Cue: roll of eyes and deep groan.
+If you are one of those people who survive the workweek on your daily coffee runs, you’ll bless The Wild Diet.
+Cue: a roll of eyes and a groan.
 Another permittable bitter, black, dietary coffee on the menu.
 Thanks, but no thanks.
 If you want me to be healthy, water will do! – Was that your reaction?

 But here’s the burning question: how on earth can a coffee with heavy cream be considered dietary?
 Never used to be in my vocabulary!